Ryan McMahon Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves have the eighth-ranked team ERA among all MLB pitching staffs (3.86).
+- The Braves have the eighth-ranked team ERA across all league pitching staffs (3.85).

-- Braves pitchers combine to surrender 72 home runs (1.1 per game), the 10th-fewest in baseball.
+- Braves pitchers combine to allow 74 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- The Braves will send Smith-Shawver (0-0) to make his second start of the season.
+- Shuster (3-2 with a 5.05 ERA and 21 strikeouts in 35 2/3 innings pitched) gets the start for the Braves, his eighth of the season.

-- His most recent appearance came on Friday against the Washington Nationals, when the righty went 5 1/3 innings, surrendering no earned runs while giving up three hits.
+- The lefty last appeared on Saturday against the Washington Nationals, when he went five innings, allowing three earned runs while giving up eight hits.

+- The 24-year-old has an ERA of 5.05, with 5.3 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .231 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.